project-imprimis/libprimis/doc/engine.md

 #### `to`

 The point on the map where the projectile is pointed towards.
-This is, for a weapon-generated projectile, the location that the gun's ray hits on the world.
+This is, for a weapon-generated projectile, the location at a distance given in the `range` parameter; this point may be inside geometry, in which case the collision checker will destroy the projectile at that point.
-This coordinate is, like the l`o`cation and `from` attributes, expressed in terms of world coordinates, and all projectiles share the same coordinate system.

 #### `offset`